yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

   - it uses certificates to authenticate clients requesting the services.
   - Data transfer from ingress to backend services in the cluster is encrypted using TLS.
   - The Container image of the Emissary ingress should be immutable.
-  - The data stored in the Kubernetes storage ETDC should be Encrypted.
+  - The data stored in the Kubernetes storage ETCD should be Encrypted.
-  - The communication to and from ETDC should be encrypted.
+  - The communication to and from ETCD should be encrypted.
   - a web hook exposed from the APIEXT should verify the source when it gets a request.
-- **Data** : The Initial configurations of the Emissary Ingress stored in ETDC.
+- **Data** : The Initial configurations of the Emissary Ingress stored in ETCD.
-  - The Snapshot of changes in the cluster is being transferred from WATT to Diadg via ETDC.
+  - The Snapshot of changes in the cluster is being transferred from WATT to Diadg via ETCD.
-  - The CRD version snapshot is stored in ETDC and being transferred to Webhook.
+  - The CRD version snapshot is stored in ETCD and being transferred to Webhook.
   - The data signal and notifications are being sent from WATT and Diadg.
-  - The Envoy config is transferred and persisted in ETDC
+  - The Envoy config is transferred and persisted in file system internal to pods.
 - **Threat** :
   - The Container image can be altered by the attacker in the storage or while being transferred.
-  - The data stored in ETDC is not encrypted by default, Any attacker who has access to ETDC through other means can hamper the Emissary ingress data stored in ETDC.
+  - The data stored in ETCD is not encrypted by default, Any attacker who has access to ETCD through other means can hamper the Emissary ingress data stored in ETCD.
-  - The communication to and from ETDC is not encrypted, Attacker can intercept the traffic and hamper the data.
+  - The communication to and from ETCD is not encrypted, Attacker can intercept the traffic and hamper the data.
   - The Webhook exposed from APIEXT does not have any mechanism to verify the source of its request.
 This allows the attacker to change the CRD's.
   - Attackers may attempt to hijack an established TLS session to gain unauthorized access.
   - If the certificate authority (CA) that issued the TLS certificate is compromised, attackers could create fraudulent certificates for the target domain.